MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-work-with-vat.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, sales, purchases, ms.date: 10/01/2018
+ms.search.keywords: VAT, sales, purchases, ms.date: 04/01/2019
 ms.author: bholtorf
-ms.openlocfilehash: 9d6f3cf74582283e633d9c3347def5289aeb8f88
+ms.openlocfilehash: 1665985ba00b291469146536a69a0dcfe9dec85a
-ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "822580"
+ms.locfileid: "919530"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with GST on Sales and Purchases
 If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to calculate VAT automatically on sales and purchase documents.
-For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax] (finance-setup-vat.md).
+For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).

 There are, however, some GST-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.